dkarthe/webjeda-blog/_posts/2015-12-10-how-to-create-and-host-a-website-on-github-pages.md

 ---
 title: How to create and host a website on Github Pages?
-desc: For a beginner Github could be hardnut to crack.
-But with this tutorial learn how to create and host a website on Github Pages in simple steps.
+desc: Learn how to create a website on Github and host it for free using Github Pages.
+This can be used to host your projects and portfolio websites easily without spending a dime.
+You can also host blogs for free on Github Pages.
-keywords: create a website on github, github pages website, host website on github
+keywords: create a website on github, github pages website, host website on github, github web hosting
 author: sharathdt
 tag: Github-Pages
 ---